 Etiquette for Kids: Gifts

 I’m kicking off a series of good manners for kids!
 Putting in the effort upfront to teach kids manners will pay off in the long run.
 You’ll be able to enjoy stress-free outings and gatherings.
 Ok, ready?

-two children opening gifts with joy.
-Caption: teaching kids gift receiving etiquette from heart and home mom
+two children opening presents with the caption teaching kids gift receiving etiquette from places we call home

+Etiquette for Kids: Gifts